pubkey/rxdb/examples/vue/README.md

 # RxDB vuejs example

 This is an example usage of RxDB with VueJS.
 It implements a simple heroes-list which can be filled by the user.
-For easier mapping of observables, [vue-rx](https://github.com/vuejs/vue-rx) is used.
+For easier mapping of observables.

 # Try it out
 1. clone the whole [RxDB-repo](https://github.com/pubkey/rxdb)